Upcoming Educational Courses

 Review of Rodent Pulmonary Lesions: Morphology and Risk Assessment

-Held at the JSTP Annual Meeting, February 1, 2012, Tokyo, Japan
+JSTP Annual Meeting, Tokyo, Japan

 Session Overview: This one-hour lecture was aimed at toxicologic pathology trainees and consisted of a presentation of a series of non-neoplastic and neoplastic lung lesions.
 The focus was on lung lesions that would be encountered in typical preclinical toxicology studies.
 The significance of each lesion was discussed in terms of whether it was relevant for human health risk or was simply a rodent-specific lung change.